benoitpas/box-problem/README.md

 * 'H' is the number of boxes opened by Andrew first in the article for all combinations as he goes horizontally
 * 'V' is the number of boxes opened by Barbara first as she goes vertically
 * 'HV' is the number of boxes they open together

+I first implemented a test for a high level function that returns the final result.

+Then I implemented first the test and then function that fulfills it for the following actions:
+* returning all possible combinations
+* computing both distances for a cell

+Finally I used the 2 functions to implement the high level function.
+Then I realized my expectations were not correct because of a bug in the excel spreadsheet !

+After fixing the excel spreadsheet and the expectations, both solutions gave the same results.
+In retrospect the initial spread sheet result was suspicious because the difference between combinations was too high.